 A cash flow statement breaks down the various types of inflows and outflows of cash (and cash equivalents) that a business experiences.
 It can help you and other stakeholders clearly see how your business earns or spends cash, and it can provide valuable insight into your company financials.
-It also can help you spot business trends that can improve your overall business decision-making.
+It also can help you spot business trends that can improve your overall business decision-making and make better use of your profits.

 So, what goes in cash flow statements, and how do you prepare a cash flow statement that will provide the most benefit for your business?
 Here are the essential things to know in order to put an effective statement of cash flow together.